FOREX-Dollar on defensive after more weak U.S. economic data

 Data from the Commodity Futures Trading Commission and Thomson Reuters released on Friday showed that speculators reduced positive bets on the U.S. dollar in the week ended April 21, pushing the currency's net long position to its lowest since September.

+The dollar was buying 118.91 yen, down about 0.1 percent on the day and well below last week's high of 120.10 yen touched on Thursday.

-The euro drooped about 0.2 percent to $1.0855, well below Friday's more than two-week high of $1.0900 hit on hopes of progress in Greece's negotiations with European Union and International Monetary Fund creditors.
+The euro was slightly down at $1.0868, below Friday's more than two-week high of $1.0900 hit on hopes of progress in Greece's negotiations with European Union and International Monetary Fund creditors.

 On Friday, euro zone finance ministers meeting in the Latvian capital of Riga warned Athens that it would get no fresh aid until it agreed to a complete economic reform plan.